winitzki/scall/tutorial/programming_dhall.md

 It will be easy to learn Dhall for readers already familiar with functional programming.

 The syntax of Dhall is similar to that of Haskell.
-One major difference is Dhall's syntax for functions, which resembles the notation of System F and System Fω.
+But Dhall's syntax for functions  resembles the notation of System F and System Fω.
-Namely, System F's notation: $ \Lambda t. ~ \lambda (x:t). ~ f ~ t~ x $ and System Fω's notation
+For instance, System F's notation $ \Lambda t. ~ \lambda (x:t). ~ f ~ t~ x $ and System Fω's notation
 $ \lambda (t:*). ~ \lambda (x:t).~ f~ t~ x $ correspond to the Dhall syntax `λ(t : Type) → λ(x : t) → f t x`.

 Here is an example of a complete Dhall program: